 - Do not scrape or use any abrasive cleaning agent on screen, mirrors and touch buttons.
-This can damage the reflective surface. - Vacuum clean or dust off the area to remove loose dust and dirt. - Use a clean microfibre cloth lightly dampened with water and clean the area with gentle circular motions.
+This can damage the reflective surface. - 1 Vacuum clean or dust off the area to remove loose dust and dirt. - 2 Use a clean microfibre cloth lightly dampened with water and clean the area with gentle circular motions. - 3 Let the surface dry fully before use.